-Our volunteers are key to the award winning station's success.
-Among the roles they perform include presentation, production, administrative duties, promotions, research, IT and broadcast technology, website, fundraising and much more.
+Our volunteers are key to the Radio Station's award winning success.
+Roles carried out include presentation, production, administrative duties, promotions, research, outside broadcasts, IT and broadcast technology, website, fundraising and much more...

-Funded through grants, donations, and fundraising activities, we also offer advertising and programme sponsorship to local businesses.
-We are a Not For Profit community broadcasting organisation licenced by OFCOM.
+Funded through grants, donations, and fundraising activities, we also offer advertising and programme sponsorship to local businesses at affordable rates.
+We are a Not For Profit community broadcasting organisation licensed by OFCOM.

 Where it all began

 2004 It all started back in 2004 when former Chair of Governors Ian Rowe undertook a school radio project for students.

 2006 We completed a four week trial broadcasting from the Bulldog pub, Queen's Drive.
 After a resounding success, we decided to push ahead and apply for a full-time Community Radio licence.
 This we did, and a year later Ofcom awarded us a licence to broadcast.